rodrigo93/playlistify/README.md

 ### Features
 - [x] Add an existing song to an existing playlist
-- [] Add a new playlist for an existing user; the playlist should contain at least one **existing** song
+- [x] Add a new playlist for an existing user; the playlist should contain at least one **existing** song
 - [x] Remove an existing playlist

 ### README.md
-- [ ] Explains how to use your application and a way to validate its output
+- [x] Explains how to use your application and a way to validate its output
-- [ ] Describes what changes you would need to make in order to scale this application to handle very large input files and/or very large changes files.
+- [x] Describes what changes you would need to make in order to scale this application to handle very large input files and/or very large changes files.
   Just describe these changes — please do not implement a scaled-up version of the application.
-- [ ] Includes any thoughts on design decisions you made that you think are appropriate.
+- [x] Includes any thoughts on design decisions you made that you think are appropriate.
-- [ ] Includes how long you spent on the project, and any other thoughts you might have or want to communicate.
+- [x] Includes how long you spent on the project, and any other thoughts you might have or want to communicate.

 ### Notes
 - Don’t worry about creating a UI, DB, server, or deployment as a part of the code you're writing.
 - Your code should be executable on Mac or Linux.

-### My notes

-- [ ] Make the script executable and add instructions on how to run it

 ## How do I use this?